codesplinta/busser/README.md

 2. The amount of wasteful re-renders are intensified without much effort in an almost exponentialy manner as the component tree grows deeper.

 - 1. You have to utilize `useMemo()` and `useCallback()` (and maybe the upcoming `useEvent()`) functions to greatly reduce the number of wasteful re-renders.
-Sometimes, tools like `useMemo()` and `useCallback()` don't always work well to reduce wasteful re-renders.
+However, sometimes, tools like `useMemo()` and `useCallback()` don't always work well to reduce wasteful re-renders (especially when the dependency array passed to them contains values that change very frequently).

-So, instead of growing the component tree depth-wise, grow it breadth-wise whenever you cut down the use of props drastically.
+So, instead of growing the component tree depth-wise, it's better to grow it breadth-wise whenever you can to cut down the use of props drastically.
+Also, only pass transient data via props to presentation/leaf components and never to container components.
+Finally, props should only be delivered from exactly one parent component to exactly one child component at any time.

 ## Old Concepts, New Setup